 Q. What do your students do after they graduate?

-A. Usually my students go on to graduate school and in the past have attended Eastman, Yale, Northwestern, USC, Cincinnati Conservatory, University of Illinois, USC San Diego, Cleveland Institute of Music, San Francisco Conservatory, University of Michigan, Cleveland State, Vanderbilt University, University of North Carolina, SUNY Purchase and Temple University.
+A. Usually my students go on to graduate school and in the past have attended Eastman, Yale, Northwestern, USC, Cincinnati Conservatory, Magill, University of Illinois, USC San Diego, Cleveland Institute of Music, San Francisco Conservatory, University of Michigan, Cleveland State, Vanderbilt University, University of North Carolina, SUNY Purchase and Temple University.
 After graduate school they often go on to performing jobs in symphony orchestras, chamber music groups or teaching jobs in Universities.
-Presently former students are in the Cleveland Orchestra, Colorado Springs Symphony, Honolulu Symphony, Phoenix Symphony, Chinese National Orchestra, Dayton Symphony, Canton Symphony, Jacksonville Florida Symphony, San Francisco Symphony, Liverpool Symphony (England), Columbus Symphony, Kennedy Center Orchestra (Washington, DC), North Carolina Symphony, San Antonio Symphony, Royal Swedish Opera, Minnesota Orchestra, Louisville Symphony and the Marine Band.
+Presently former students are in the Cleveland Orchestra, Colorado Springs Symphony, Honolulu Symphony, Phoenix Symphony, Chinese National Orchestra, Dayton Symphony, Canton Symphony, Jacksonville Florida Symphony, Southwest Florida Symphony, San Francisco Symphony, Liverpool Symphony (England), Columbus Symphony, Kennedy Center Orchestra (Washington, DC), North Carolina Symphony, San Antonio Symphony, Royal Swedish Opera, Minnesota Orchestra, Louisville Symphony and the Marine Band.
 Other former students teach at the University of Southern California, Yale, Georgia State (Atlanta), Cincinnati Conservatory and North Carolina School for the Arts and the Bejing Conservatory.
 I also have a student in the chamber group Eigth Blackbird, two in the Percussion Group/Cincinnati, one who is a jazz singer and teacher at Berklee, one who is percussion coordinator and percussionist with the Lion King and another who was the director of Tales and Scales and another who plays in Tales and Scales.
 Another former student is a founding member of the So Percussion Group and another in the Los Angeles Percussion Ensemle (Nominated for a Grammy in 2012!); one is training to be a conductor; one is a computer sound artist; two teach music in high schools; another is in the Ethos Percussion Quartet; another in ICE and another in eigth blackbird.
 Two graduates have former a percussion group in Norway.
 One is in the Ensemble Sospeso in New York while another does percussion out-reach programs for the New York Philharmonic.
 One is teaching at the National Philharmonic Charter School.
 Some other students have become composers while a few have used their degrees to advantage as a librarian, two musicologists, an actor (in a hit show on Broadway- for details go to Broadway), and assistant director of the Cleveland Museum Music Department.
-A few have chosen other professions such as law, musicology, physics, chef, computers, software engineer, investment counselor, carpenter, selling audio equipment and teaching Japanese.
-One former student works for the Bank of China and another is a minister while another is becoming a Catholic Priest.
-Another is in the Capital Crimes Unit of the US Department of Justice!
+A few have chosen other professions such as law, musicology, physics, professional chef in New York, computers, software engineer, investment counselor, carpenter, selling audio equipment and teaching Japanese.
+One former student works for the Bank of China and another is a Minister, while another is in Rome studying to become a Catholic Priest.
+Another is a senior Reearch Assistant at the Federal Reserve Board and another is in the Capital Crimes Unit of the US Department of Justice in Washington D.C!